letsencrypt/cp-cps/CP-CPS.md

 ### 6.2.1 Cryptographic module standards and controls

-ISRG uses HSMs validated as meeting FIPS 140-2 Level 3 (or higher) requirements.
+ISRG uses HSMs validated as meeting at least FIPS 140-2 level 3, FIPS 140-3 level 3, or an appropriate Common Criteria Protection Profile or Security Target, EAL 4 (or higher), which includes requirements to protect the Private Key and other assets against known threats.

 ### 6.2.2 Private key (n out of m) multi-person control